 If your family belongs to a certain cultural or religious group, there may be separate notions about what’s acceptable for piercings.
 Consult with a leader from your group to discuss what they think is acceptable for their age if you’re concerned about this.

 Age requirements and law

-Each state has their own requirements for age of consent, with most of them requiring adult consent for anything other than ear piercings if you’re under 18.
+Each state has its own requirements for the age of consent, with most of them requiring adult consent for anything other than ear piercings if you’re under 18.
 You will need to accompany your teen to the procedure and possibly sign documentation to confirm that you approve.

 School dress code